 Make grooming time fun with plenty of yummy treats!

 Havanese Potty Training

-Potty training advice is a dime a dozen.
+Potty training advice is everywhere, and I’m sure you can find really good advice all over YouTube and other dog training sites.
 I’ll explain what we did, and then you can make your decision from there.

 When your puppy first comes home, start if off with a small living space where it can adjust to its new surroundings.

 We laid a waterproof tarp on our floor, and then placed the playpen on top of it.
 We placed the edges against a corner wall so we could get more space out of it.
 Our puppy could not scratch or bite through the heavy duty tarp.